makkus/docker-seafile/Install.md

 I prepared templates for the user of both *nginx* and *apache*.
 For the latter there is also the possibility to use Shibboleth for authentication.
 Check out the provided *docker-compose.yml.example.<xxx>* files for details, and copy the one that suits you as **docker-compose.yml**

+### Using seafile professional

+There is an option to use the professional version of seafile instead of the community one.
+This is not really streamlined yet.
+Basically, you need to download the seafile professional tarball, put it into the seafile-pro directory, change the build directory to seafile-pro in docker-compose.yml, and change the seafile version in there to the one you downloaded.
+Check out *docker-compose.yml.example.pro.nginx* for a working example.

 ### Create initial *docker-compose.yml*

 The main config file is named 'docker-compose.yml'.
 You can create a template by copying one of the example files: